learnlatex/learnlatex.github.io/SETTINGS.md

 ## Default Engine
-The `engine` parameter form that texlive.net or Overleaf should use in the absence of a setting via `% !TeX` comments in the example. (`-dev` and `context` options should not be used at Overleaf.)
+The `engine` form parameter that TeXLive.net or Overleaf should use in the absence of a setting via `% !TeX` comments in the example. (`-dev` and `context` options should not be used at Overleaf.)

 <span style="white-space:nowrap"><input name="engine" id="pdflatex" type="radio" onclick="rlSetEngine('pdflatex')"> <label for="pdflatex">pdflatex</label></span>